hkeeble/torcs-adaptive/README.txt

 torcs-adaptive is inspired by previous work, including the existing evolutionary track-generator for TORCS:http://trackgen.pierlucalanzi.net/index.php

 torcs-adaptive is a Final Year Undergraduate Project currently being carried out at the University of Lincoln - UK.

+More information can be found on the developer's personal blog: http://hk-gamedev.blogspot.co.uk/